 In-Banner

-In-banner are a creative combination of static banner advertisements and captivating videos.
+Outstream ads in the In-banner are a creative combination of static banner advertisements and captivating videos.
 In the event that they are used, these advertisements are placed in a specific space on an internet page.
 They are typically with visuals or texts.

 When users visit the site as they browse, the video inside the banner automatically begins to play, giving viewers an exciting and captivating experience.
 Video ads in the banners draw attention to the visual impact of traditional banners for display, using the potential of video to communicate information more engagingly and memorably.